 Proposal Delivery:

-Applications must be received by January 15th, 2021 by 5:00 pm EST. Email the entire proposal PDF as one document to LHASoffice@UPMC.edu
+Applications must be received by January 15th, 2023 by 5:00 pm EST. Email the entire proposal PDF as one document to LHAS@upmc.edu

 Applicants to submit one (1) original and five (5) copies.

 Proposals should be submitted single spaced in Times New Roman 11-point font, with half-inch margins